-DUE DILIGENCE PROCESSES PWT Group has worked hard to develop and establish processes that enables the Group to identify, prevent, mitigate and remedy any potential or actual adverse impacts.
-Implementing such processes requires a continuous effort - and a lot of time and a process that the violation.
-PLANET Water and air pollution time and capacity building.
-Energy consumption Among other things, a self-assessment procedure has been developed - one internally for PWT Group and one for the active factories.
-The self-assessment documents are based on Global Compact's 'Self-Assessment Tool', covering challenges with regard Excessive usage of water to business conduct, human and labour rights, environment and anti-corruption, as well as animal welfare.
-The individual self-assessments are regularly distributed to the factories in order to develop and Usage of hazardous chemicals maintain an open dialogue with factory managers.
-Undignified treatment of animals PWT Group is working with a risk overview that is used in the monitoring and prioritizing of the suppliers.
-Some of the most predominant risks of negative impacts within the textile industry are the following 1 : PEOPLE ANTI-CORRUPTION Child labour Facilitation money Discrimination Conflict of interests Forced labour Bribery Excessive overtime work Extortion Unsafe working environment trade union activity
+DUE DILIGENCE PROCESSES

+PWT Group has worked hard to develop and establish processes that enables the Group to identify, prevent, mitigate and remedy any potential or actual adverse impacts.
+Implementing such processes requires a continuous effort - and a lot of time and capacity building.

+Among other things, a self-assessment procedure has been developed- one internally for PWT Group and one for the active factories.
+The self-assessment documents are based on Global Compact's 'Self-Assessment Tool', covering challenges with regard to business conduct, human and labour rights, environment and anti-corruption, as well as animal welfare.
+The individual self-assessments are regularly distributed to the factories in order to develop and maintain an open dialogue with factory managers.

+PWT Group is working with a risk overview that is used in the monitoring and prioritizing of the suppliers.
+Some of the most predominant risks of negative impacts within the textile industry are the following: